Abhash297/Loan-Application-Intelligence-System/README.md

 The trained model (`loan_classifier_final.pkl`) and knowledge graph (`loan_cohorts.ttl`) are included as they are required to run the system.

+## Limitations

+This project has known limitations across its components (ML model, Knowledge Graph, API, and Chatbot).
+See **[docs/LIMITATIONS.md](docs/LIMITATIONS.md)** for a comprehensive list of limitations, their impacts, and potential improvements.

 ## License

 This project was created as a take-home assignment for Inductiv AI Engineer position.
+The code, documentation, and implementation are the work of the project author.

+**Author:** Abhash Shrestha

 ## Contact